 A candy thermometer is the one kitchen gadget that you'll need for this recipe.
 It's important to use a candy thermometer and it nearly guarantees foolproof results.
 To check the accuracy of your candy thermometer, bring a saucepan of water to a full boil.
 The thermometer should register 212 F (or the boiling point for your altitude if above 1,000 feet).
 If it's off by a degree or two, adjust the cooking temperature accordingly.

-Peanut brittle is so good that it seems as if it would be time intensive and complicated, but it's a quick and easy candy to make.
+Peanut brittle is so good that it seems as if it would be time-intensive and complicated, but it's a quick and easy candy to make.
 The hot brittle is extremely hot so take care when pouring it into the baking pans.
 Even though it's a tasty treat the whole family will likely enjoy, this isn't a recipe that is particularly well-suited for the kids to help with.

 1 cup light corn syrup

 1/2 cup water

 - 1 cup butter (plus about 1 1/2 to 2 tablespoons for greasing the pans)

 3 cups dry roasted peanuts